qarq90/project_snx/README.md

 ## Installing the Project

+## Installing the Project

 To install the project, you need to run the provided installer executable.
 Here are the steps:

-Download the project installer from snx-installer.zip.
+Download the project as a .zip from Code.
 Extract the contents of the zip file.
 Run the installer executable file.
 Follow the installation instructions provided by the installer.